 Hello!
 My name is Rainbow, and I am a rising senior at Harvard College studying Molecular and Cellular Biology.
 In school, I am the chair of my residential college (Pforzheimer House)’s House Committee, a member of the Undergraduate Council, and a Managing Director for Harvard University Consulting for Business and the Environment.

 Hi!
 My name is Tatum Wilhelm and I am from Orange County, California.
-I am a current senior in high school.
+I am a current senior in high school, but will be matriculating to the Massachusetts Institute of Technology in the fall of 2019.
 I love science (especially chemistry!), cats, writing, and rowing.
-I am very passionate about advocating for the ethical treatment of animals, and serve as the President and Founder for my school’s Animal Rights Club.
+I am very passionate about advocating for the ethical treatment of animals, and serve as the President and founder of my school’s Animal Rights Club.
 I am also a member of the Human Relations Council, where I am able to encourage social justice and an inclusive environment for my peers.
-During my free time, I enjoy cooking, doing trivia, ceramics, and volunteering.
+As a Questbridge Scholar and first-generation low-income college student, I hope to empower fellow underprivileged students through STEM education.
+During my free time, I enjoy baking, doing trivia, ceramics, and visiting museums .
 I am so happy to be a part of TSS, as I am able to combine my love for STEM and writing into one amazing organization.

 Minh Tran, Editor-In-Chief

 Hello everyone!
-My name is Minh Tran and I am senior at duPont Manual High School, located in Louisville, Kentucky.
-I am a youth STEM education activist working to increase diversity in the STEM fields through my role as Vice President of Programming for STEM+Youth, Director of Design for KY STEMinar, Founder/Executive Director for STEMchats, and my work with TSS.
+My name is Minh Tran and I am a senior at duPont Manual High School, located in Louisville, Kentucky.
+I am a youth STEM education activist working to increase diversity in the STEM fields through my role CEO of STEMchats, the global nonprofit on a mission to help students celebrate, stimulate, and innovate through transformative peer-to-peer STEM education.
 I am Questbridge Scholar, an environmental cardiology researcher, and an orchestral violinist.
 In my free time, I can be found scouting for quality boba tea and Netflix shows.
-I hope to break barriers in STEM through student-driven teaching.

 Sasha Kolesnikov, Editor-In-Chief